Moqut Ruffins

-Moqut Ruffins (April 6, 1984 – August 16, 2022) was an American football offensive lineman.
+Moqut Ruffins (April 6, 1984 – August 16, 2022) was an American professional football offensive lineman who played in the Arena Football League (AFL).
 He played college football at Louisiana Tech University.
-He has also been a member of the Lakeland Thunderbolts, Laredo Lobos, Lubbock Renegades, Bossier–Shreveport Battle Wings, New Orleans VooDoo, Pittsburgh Power, San Antonio Talons and Washington Valor.
+He was a member of the Lakeland Thunderbolts, Laredo Lobos, Lubbock Renegades, Bossier–Shreveport Battle Wings, New Orleans VooDoo, Pittsburgh Power, San Antonio Talons, Jacksonville Sharks, Washington Valor, Albany Empire (AFL), and Albany Empire (NAL).

-Early years
+Early life

 Ruffins was born in Monterey, California.
 He played high school football at Middletown High School South in Middletown Township, New Jersey and helped the team win Central Jersey Group 3 titles in 2000 and 2001.

 College career

 Ruffins played for the Louisiana Tech Bulldogs from 2002 to 2005.
 He accumulated career totals of 79 tackles, nine tackles for a loss and three sacks.
-He earned First Team All-WAC honors his senior season in 2005 after recording 38 tackles, seven tackles for a loss, three sacks and two forced fumbles.
+He earned first-team All-WAC honors his senior season in 2005 after recording 38 tackles, seven tackles for a loss, three sacks and two forced fumbles.
 Ruffins was named the WAC Defensive Player of the Week in October 2005 after sacking quarterback Colt Brennan twice and recovering a fumble in a 46–14 win over the Hawaii Rainbow Warriors.

 Professional career

-Lakeland Thunderbolts

 Ruffins played for the Lakeland Thunderbolts of the National Indoor Football League in 2006.

-Laredo Lobos

 Ruffins played in one game for the Laredo Lobos of the af2 in 2007.

-Lubbock Renegades

 Ruffins was assigned to the Lubbock Renegades of the af2 on April 27, 2007.
 He played in nine games for the Renegades during the 2007 season, recording ten tackles, a sack, three pass breakups, two forced fumbles and a blocked kick.
 He was assigned to the Renegades on December 12, 2007 and played for the team in 2008.

-Bossier–Shreveport Battle Wings

-Ruffins played for the Bossier–Shreveport Battle Wings of the af2 in 2009, earning First Team National Conference All-af2 honors.
-The Battle Wings moved to the AFL in 2010, where Ruffins recorded fourteen total tackles, one forced fumble and seven receptions for 54 yards and two touchdowns.
+Ruffins played for the Bossier–Shreveport Battle Wings of the af2 in 2009, earning first-team National Conference All-af2 honors.
+The Battle Wings moved to the AFL in 2010, where Ruffins recorded fourteen total tackles, one forced fumble and seven receptions for 54 yards and two touchdowns as a two-way lineman.

-New Orleans VooDoo

 Ruffins was assigned to the New Orleans VooDoo on September 23, 2010.
 He caught four passes for 39 yards and two touchdowns for the VooDoo during the 2011 season.

-Pittsburgh Power

 Ruffins was assigned to the Pittsburgh Power on January 30, 2012.
 He recorded five receptions for 41 yards and two touchdowns for the Power in 2012.

-San Antonio Talons

 Ruffins was assigned to the San Antonio Talons on January 10, 2013.
 He caught sixteen passes for 181 yards and five touchdowns in seventeen games for the Talons during the 2013 season.
 He accumulated nineteen receptions for 151 yards and five touchdowns in sixteen games for the team in 2014.